 Running into the MLP

 That’s why after answering the crucial questions on viability, feasibility and desirability of a concept together, we don’t build an MVP.
-We build a Minimum Loveable Product (MLP).
+We build a Minimum Lovable Product (MLP).
 The MLP has the client’s top couple of features and is beautifully designed.
 It is appealing.
 In addition to working great technically, of course.
 Now this concept of the MLP fits not only in the first steps of blockchain concepts, of course.
 The MLP is valuable for every innovation project we do.
 So we incorporated it in our Thinkubator model.
 We use our Thinkubator model to help our clients realize a business prototype with a new technology.
 This prototype delivers value by using our proven process, technology expertise and accelerators, and the client’s knowledge of their own business.

 What’s different in an MLP?